LoganStein/LoganStein/README.md

 - 🔭 Currently working on: A simple white label Ecommerce website in React and Project Galileo 💫🚀!
 - 🌱 Currently learning: Soroban Smart Contracts
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm a coffee snob!
-My favorite right now is a light roast with notes of peanut butter, lime, and cream.
+My favorite right now is a medium roast with notes of berries and chocolate milk.
+It uses a blend of washed and natural processes.
+My favorite way to enjoy it is in a cortado.
 - 📬How to reach me: [ljstein7@live.com](mailto:ljstein7@live.com) or I'm [logan2319](https://keybase.io/logan2319) on keybase

 ## Languages and Tools: